Adore2113/MarsHSim/docs/dev_log.md

     ♡ back from a trip, back to my simulator

 ##      06/12/2026
-    ♡ fixing my print step in quick_test.py to actually print the current sol, and running my test for the longest time yet (40 sols)
+    ♡ fixing my print step in quick_test.py to actually print the current sol and running my test for the longest time yet (40 sols)

     ♡ Around sol 43, the battery runs too low